Skip to content

 Adjusting the blades on an Andis T-Outliner trimmer for perfect alignment.

-That frustrating snag when you’re trying to create a perfect line, the uneven finish that forces you to do another pass, or worse, a client wincing from skin irritation—these are all signs that your blades are out of alignment.
+We’ve all been there.
+That frustrating snag during a lineup, the uneven finish that needs another pass, or a client wincing from irritation.
+These aren't signs you need a new tool—they're signs your blades are out of alignment.
 Your Andis T-Outliner is a precision instrument, but its performance is only as good as its setup.
-Many barbers assume a performance drop means it's time for a new tool, but the fix is often much simpler.
-Learning how to adjust your Andis T-Outliner trimmers is a fundamental skill that puts you in complete control, ensuring every cut is sharp, clean, and comfortable.
+Learning how to properly adjust trimmer blade alignment is a game-changing skill that puts you in control, ensuring every cut is sharp, clean, and comfortable.
 This guide will walk you through the entire process, from the basic setup to pro techniques like zero-gapping.

 Key Takeaways